Linear Transformers Are Secretly Fast Weight Programmers: Additional Experimental Results

 \subsection{Language Modelling}

 In Sec.~\ref{sec:lm}, we evaluated our update rule when the model is under overcapacity regime.
 Here we present an extra language modelling experiment which evaluate the benefits of our update rule in non-overcapacity scenarios.
 This also allows us to include DPFP in the evaluation.
-We train both Performer and DPFP models in the \textit{small} setting ($D=128$, $L=256$) with $m=16$ and $\nu=1$, resulting in $d_\text{dot} = 256$ for both cases.
+We train both, Performer and DPFP, in the \textit{small} setting ($D=128$, $L=256$) with $m=16$ and $\nu=1$, resulting in $d_\text{dot} = 256$ for both cases.
 Table \ref{tab:lm_non_overcap} shows the perplexity results.
 First we observe that the Performer and DPFP baseline models with the sum update rule do not outperform the Linear Transformer baseline from Table \ref{tab:lm}.
 In fact, language modelling might be less affected by the capacity issue than the synthetic retrieval task, as it might not require the exact retrieval.
 Second we observe that our update rule improves both variants of linear attention over the sum update-rule baselines even in this condition.
-This indicates the general benefits of our update rule in fast weight memories.
+This indicates the general benefits of our update rule in Fast Weight Programmers.
 We note that the improvement is larger for the DPFP model than for the Performer.
 This is similar to Table \ref{tab:lm} where our update rule improves the deterministic Linear Transformers more than the Performers.
+Finally, we note that we also tried the DPFP and Performer models with an increased $d_\text{dot}$ by setting $\nu=2$ and $m=32$ respectively.
+While this increases $d_\text{dot}$ by a factor of two, it was not beneficial for this language modelling setting.